-At the onset of perimenopause, women can begin with an overwhelming desire to rip her perfect life apart.
-Women may feel an overwhelming urge to walk away from the life they've created.
+The onset of perimenopause can begin with an overwhelming desire to rip our perfect life apart.
+We may feel an overwhelming urge to walk away from the life we've created.
 For some, this moment is so powerful, it can almost feel irreconcilable.
-Their marriage, relationship with their children, friends or family might suffer irreparable damage.
+Our marriage, relationship with their children, friends or family might suffer irreparable damage.